jonhoo/hanabot/README.md

 ## Usage

 Players must first notify the Hanabi bot that they wish to play.
 They do so by sending the bot `join` in a direct message.
+If you no longer wish to participate in games, use `leave`.

 The bot will try to construct games of five players.
 Once there are two or more players, any player can instruct the bot to `start`, which